PythonRSAS/pythonrsas.github.io/_posts/2022-01-03-1-xi-corr-in-Python-and-R.md

 The "Xi" correlation is actually very simple.
 In my view, is a variation of the Gini score, where one thing is used for ranking and the other thing is used for sorting.

-The $$\xi$$ correlation (xicor) is a robust association measure that does not presuppose linearity.
+The $\xi$ correlation (xicor) is a robust association measure that does not presuppose linearity.
 It is based on cross correlation between ranked increments.

 # Algorithem